 We understand that checking out a support group for the first time can be uncomfortable: Can I trust them?
 What if I can’t identify with anyone?
 But our first promise is that we’ll keep our stories confidential and honor each person and their journey.

 What to expect

 Our meetings last about an hour-and-a-half.
 Being nervous about your first visit is natural, but we promise you’ll be loved and respected.
-While we know the power of sharing, we’ll never pressure anyone to share or to engage in anything beyond their experience and comfort level.
+You'll be invited to share, but never pressured.
 You might get a lot out of the meeting by simply listening to the stories of others and benefit from the available resources provided.

 We want you to be encouraged in your first steps toward healing and becoming a thriving survivor.

 A word on "social distancing": some of us are still going through chemo or radiation and that makes our immune system weak.
 Even if you have a cold - but especially if you've got a fever or coughing - consider staying home and joining us via Zoom (just let us know ✉).

 So what do we do?

 Better Manage Emotions